Understanding crossflow ventilation and BCA and VBR requirements.

 In many cases crossflow ventilation is overlooked in the design and construction of extensions to existing dwellings.

+When extension are added to an existing home where the original home is built over joist and bearers and the extension is built over concrete slab care should be taken to ensure correct sub-floor ventilation is achieve to the joist and bearer construction.
 In most investigated sites crossflow ventilation, has been non-compliant causing humidity levels to rise.
 Site drainage was also found to be ineffective and non-compliant resulting in damage to both structural components and timber flooring.
 In most cases, mechanical ventilation had to be introduced to achieve the correct crossflow ventilation and site drainage had to be improved.

-• Site drainage must be considered carefully to stop water ponding this is particularly crucial to sloping sites where the new concrete slab could potentially act as a barrier to run-off water.
+Site drainage must be considered carefully to stop water ponding this is particularly crucial to sloping sites where the new concrete slab could potentially act as a barrier to run-off water.

-• This form of construction also affects adjacent crossflow ventilation and requires attention.
+This form of construction also affects adjacent crossflow ventilation and requires attention.

 Timber is a hygroscopic material - that means it is capable of absorbing and expelling moisture and doing so it affects the nominal size of timber products and or its performance.
 There are many building products that are manufactured with timber fibre from structural framing, LVL's, plywoods particle board and flooring to name only a few.
 Therefore, it is imperative to ensure crossflow ventilation is complaint to BCA requirement.
 This is a must not only to protect your investment but also to provide an environment for healthy living.